MeganTran6023/VanDerVaartLab.MT/README.md

 Annotated convertRESname.sh

-* Better understood bash (sed and awk) in converting keywords ina given .pdb file to appropriate keywords for programs CHARMM and AMBER
+* Better understood bash (sed and awk) in converting keywords in a given .pdb file to appropriate keywords for programs CHARMM and AMBER

 ## __10/20__

 Annotated renum.sh and mutate.sh

 * Better understood awk in context of renumbering values under a column given a pdb file to properly format a and b DNA strands (renum.sh)

+## __10/23__

+Finishing annotating mutate.sh

+* Better understood awk in context of making a certain uracil base mutation in a DNA strand